Hayward Gallery refurbishment

 Hayward Gallery is one of the world’s leading contemporary art galleries.
 Since it opened in the summer of 1968 with an exhibition by Henri Matisse, Hayward Gallery has played a crucial role in presenting work by some of the world’s most significant artists.

-The gallery is currently closed for two years so that it can undergo essential refurbishment.
+The gallery is currently closed until 2018 so that it can undergo essential refurbishment.
 The focus of the refurbishment project at the Hayward Gallery is to restore the 66 glass pyramid rooflights in order to let controlled natural lighting into the upper galleries for the first time.

-These pyramid rooflights, based on a concept by sculptor Henry Moore, unfortunately never worked in the way that they were intended and leaks forced the installation of a false ceiling that blocked out natural light, reduced the height of the galleries by several metres, and limited the work that can be shown.
+These pyramid rooflights, inspired by a concept by sculptor Henry Moore, unfortunately never worked in the way that they were intended and leaks forced the installation of a false ceiling that blocked out natural light, reduced the height of the galleries by several metres, and limited the work that can be shown.

 How you can help